How to Build an On-Demand Delivery App: Mobile & Web Applications

 To make the ordering process smooth, you should provide a convenient & secure payment gateway.

-The best payment gateways for a customer normally:
+Normally, the best payment gateways for a customer:

 - Are consistent with your delivery mobile and web-based app as well as with various OS options.